 1.7.
-LTAP Program Coordinator
+Technology Transfer Center Manager

-The Local Technical Assistance Program Coordinator manages Alaska's LTAP Center and is responsible for several training programs within DOT&PF and to other state, local, Tribal and federal agencies by providing state-of-the-art and state-of-the-practice transportation-related training and technology transfer.
+The Technology Transfer (T2) center manager is in charge of several outreach programs within DOT&PF and to other state, local, and federal agencies by providing state-of-the-art and state-of-the-practice transportation-related training and technology transfer.

-The LTAP Program Coordinator has the following duties and responsibilities:
+The T2 center manager has the following duties and responsibilities:

-- Solicit statewide and regional input on training needs from state and local as well as Tribal government transportation managers for development of an annual training plan. - Ensure training is provided in a variety of forms: courses, workshops, seminars, webinars, conferences, hands-on sessions, demonstrations, one-on-one sessions, and via loan-of-training packages - Provide a transportation information clearinghouse and referral service for all
+- Solicit statewide and regional input on training needs from state and local government transportation managers for development of an annual training plan. - Ensure training is provided in a variety of forms: courses, workshops, seminars, webinars, conferences, hands-on sessions, demonstrations, one-on-one sessions, and via loan-of-training packages - Provide a transportation information clearinghouse and referral service for all transportation workers in Alaska on a variety of transportation topics

-- transportation workers in Alaska on a variety of transportation topics - Establish and maintain a network of contacts with managers in local, state, Tribal, federal highway agencies, other LTAP/T2 Centers, and with other organizations that have partnering agreements with the LTAP's National Association of Transportation Technology Transfer Centers - Approve training contracts and oversee Training Specialist plan. - Serve on appropriate national committees working on technology transfer and implementation - Work with the Research staff to implement the research results related to training and technology transfer.
+- Establish and maintain a network of contacts with managers in local, state, federal highway agencies, other LTAP/T2 Centers, and with other organizations that have partnering agreements with the LTAP's National Association of Transportation Technology Transfer Centers - Serve on appropriate national committees working on technology transfer and implementation - Work with the Research staff to implement the research results related to training and technology transfer.

 1.8.
-Training Specialist
+Training Coordinator

-The training specialist has the following duties and responsibilities:
+The training coordinator has the following duties and responsibilities:

-- Seek out appropriate transportation-related training and workshops from other sources to complete the training plan - Consult T2 client base to identify transportation-related training needs, and to determine the most cost-effective and useful way to meet needs - Assist in developing need-based, long-term training schedules - Design training plans and develop curricula for a variety of transportation-related training, and develop associated materials and classroom modules - Establish and maintain a network of peer contacts with other LTAP centers with the goal of using them as a training resource and a referral base - Track status of training in T2, NHI, and research implementation - Coordinate T2 training portal updates with LTAP Coordinator - Update and maintain RD&T2 website for RD&T2 program
+Seek out appropriate transportation-related training and workshops from other sources Consult T2 client base to identify transportation-related training needs, and to determine the most cost-effective and useful way to meet these needs Assist in developing need-based, long-term training schedules Design training plans and develop curricula for a variety of transportation-related training, and develop associated materials and classroom modules Establish and maintain a network of peer contacts with other LTAP centers with the goal of using them as a training resource and a referral base Track status of training in T2, NHI, and research implementation Update and maintain RD&T2 website for RD&T2 program